Test yourself for sleep apnea in the comfort of home

 One of the most effective ways to avoid or treat sleep apnea if you’re overweight is, unsurprisingly, weight loss.
 If there is accumulated fat in the upper belly, tongue and neck, there is an increased chance of sleep apnea.
 And for premenopausal women, with weight shifting to the stomach, the likelihood of sleep apnea becomes more of an issue too.

-The kit comes with detailed instructions and features:
+The home apnea test kit comes with detailed instructions and features:

 What Does it Do?

 If your other half tells you that you snort or snore, then using a sleep apnea home test can be the first step to address this issue.
 The kit measures your airflow, heart rate and oxygen in your blood.
 In other words, it measures pauses in and absence of breathing, whether you have shallow breathing and how much effort it takes to breathe.

 How Does it Work?

 The sleep apnea test kit measures moderate sleep apnea using a system called the apnea-hypopnea index (AHI).
 The AHI measures the number of breathing pauses experienced per hour while you sleep:

 - Mild sleep apnea is between 5 and 15

 - Moderate sleep apnea is between 15 and 30